 - SMBSC requires all green material be removed at defoliation as well as a 2" diameter scalp.
-These practices improve storage and decrease impurities delivered in the sugar beet. - Proper scalping increases sugar content and increases sugar beet purity. - Proper beet temperature at harvest provides the best opportunity to store the beets long-term over the winter storage season.
+These practices can improve storage and decrease impurities delivered in the sugar beet. - Proper scalping reduces chances of regrowth and can improve storage. - Proper beet temperature at harvest provides the best opportunity to store the beets long-term over the winter storage season.
 SMBSC will suspend harvest to ensure sugar beets going into storage are not too warm or have frozen tissue.